funcool/clojurescript-unraveled/README.md

 A ClojureScript open source book.

-NOTE: obvioulsy, this needs better description text.
+This books aims to serve as:
+- A comprehensive introduction to the ClojureScript language and its idiomatic usage, asuming no previous experience with Clojure or functional programming;
+- a detailed guide of the ClojureScript compiler and the tooling around it; and
+- a mixed bag of topics that are useful in day-to-day ClojureScript programming.

+As such, is divided in three main sections: Language, Tooling & Compiler and Mixed Bag.

 ## Status ##

-A this moment the book is stil writting and is mostly incomplete.
+A this moment the book is still being written and is mostly incomplete.

-We are not native English, so language improvements and typo fixes are very very welcome!
+We are not native English speakers, so language improvements and typo fixes are very very welcome!